laurakond/Stitch-Art-Guides-pp4/TESTING.md

 **Filtering available tutorials**
 - I noticed that an unbooked tutorial scheduled one hour behind was still appearing in the drop down list in the deployed version of the application.
     - I managed to resolve this by adjusting the timezone in the settings.py to 'Europe/London'.
+    - The project currently does not correspond to timezones.
+This will be implatemented at the next development stage.

 ### Unfixed bugs
 **Back button in the browser**